-Conveniently situated at the end of Quay street, Pura Vida is a cute, colourful coffee shop and juice bar bursting with character and boasting Galway’s best outdoor seating.
-With a view of the Spanish Arch, you can dine al fresco on fresh baked pastries, hearty breakfasts, fresh salads and homemade soups and stews all made with locally sourced ingredients.
+Conveniently situated at the end of Quay Street, Pura Vida is a cute, colourful coffee shop and juice bar bursting with character and boasting Galway’s best outdoor seating.
+With a view of the Spanish Arch, you can dine al fresco on freshly baked pastries, hearty breakfasts, fresh salads and homemade soups and stews all made with locally sourced ingredients.

 9. 56 Central

 Located in the heart of the city, 56 Central is Galway’s newest and hippest cafe.
 With a killer outdoor area and a cosy, modern interior, after a hard day of shopping, this is the perfect place to unwind and refuel.
 There’re all sorts of fantastic paleo options on the menu and the baked goodies are to die for.
 You may find yourself dreaming of the cheesecake long after you left.
 And any barista that accepts the challenge of the Darth Vader coffee is brilliant.

 Home of the finest tarts and croissants in town, Gourmet Tart Company is a French-style bakery with four locations around town, but on Salthill is where you’ll find the popular cafe.
 Offering an impressive menu for breakfast, lunch and dinner, most people end up eating more than they intended.
 Consider yourself warned.
 Take advantage of the blackcurrant jam, baked goods and tarts available for takeaway.
 You won’t regret it.
 Afterwards, take a walk on Salthill’s lovely promenade.